ArvinZJC/WeiboEmoji/src/README.md

 > May I have your attention pls? 🔥

-1. The helper scripts are licensed under [the GPL-3.0 Licence](../LICENCE).
-By 25 June 2022, everything looks good with Visual Studio Code (Version: 1.68.1) + Python 3.10.4.
+1. By 25 June 2022, everything looks good with Visual Studio Code (Version: 1.68.1) + Python 3.10.4.
 The primary packages of Part 2 are listed in the following table.
 For more info, please refer to [`requirements.txt`](./requirements.txt).

    | Name          | Version |
    | :------------ | :-----: |